-Project teams, especially in those in the engineering, construction and IT industries, routinely use RAID logs.
+Project teams, especially in those in the engineering, construction and IT industries, routinely use a RAID log.
 However, because of its simplicity, the methodology is relevant to:

 A RAID log template is organized as a 2 x 2 matrix, resulting in four quadrants; one each for Risks, Assumptions, Issues, and Dependencies.

-Risks are events that will adversely affect the project if they eventuate.
-Evaluate their importance based on the likelihood they’ll occur, along with the impact on the project if they do.
+Risks are things that will have an adverse impact on the project if they eventuate.
+Their significance is calculated from the likelihood they’ll occur, along with the impact on the project if they do.

-Ask: What events might occur that will have a negative impact?
+Ask: What events might occur that will have a adverse impact?

-Actions: Implement risk mitigation strategies based on the criticality of each risk.
+Actions: Implement risk mitigation strategies based on the significance of each risk.

 See also: Risk Assessment

-Assumptions are aspects of the project that you assume will be in place to help the project run but can’t be guaranteed.
-If they are proved wrong, there will be an impact on the project.
+Assumptions are things that you assume will happen to assist the project, but aren’t guaranteed.
+If the assumptions are incorrect, there will be a consequence for the project.

-Ask: What must we deal with to make the project run to plan?
+Ask: What events do we need to address to ensure the project runs to plan?

 Actions: Contain or remove the issue.

-Ask: Who or what are we dependent on and who depends on us?
+Ask: Who or what do we depend on and who depends on us?